Charles E. Chamberlain Federal Building & Post Office

 The Charles E. Chamberlain Federal Building & Post Office is a government building located at 315 West Allegan Street in Lansing, Michigan.
-It was listed on the National Register of Historic Places in 1980 as Federal Building.
+It was listed on the National Register of Historic Places in 1980 as the Federal Building.

 History

 An older Federal Building, constructed in 1895, was located in Lansing.
 Although this building was enlarged in 1913, by the 1930s the post office and various other federal agencies inhabiting it had outgrown the space.
 Recognizing the need, in 1932 the government hired architectural firm Bowd-Munson Company to design a new building.
 Construction began in 1932 and was completed in 1934.
 A rear addition to the building was constructed in 1960.

 The building was acquired by the General Services Administration in 1976.
 In 1987, the United States Congress named the building for Charles E. Chamberlain, Michigan's 6th Congressional District Representative from 1957 to 1974.
-As of 2018, the major tenants of the building included Major tenants include the U.S. District Court, Court of Appeals, Bankruptcy Courts, and the Federal Highway Administration.
+As of 2018, the major tenants of the building included the U.S. District Court, Court of Appeals, Bankruptcy Courts, and the Federal Highway Administration.